The Nashville We Wish We Knew—And the One We’re Still Building

 Some people live history.
 Others preserve it.
 And then there are those rare individuals—like David Ewing—who do both.

 A ninth-generation Nashvillian and self-proclaimed collector of all things Nashville, Ewing is a walking encyclopedia of the city’s past.
-In the latest episode of Circle Back Podcast, he takes us on a journey through time—from Nashville’s earliest Black entrepreneurs to the forces that shaped downtown’s rise (and near fall).
+In the latest episode of the Circle Back Podcast, he takes us on a journey through time—from Nashville’s earliest Black entrepreneurs to the forces that shaped downtown’s rise (and near fall).

 Did You Know?